 A lot of larger gaps occur because metal warps and pulls apart when it gets treated with heat.
 If you fail to clamp it together properly or tack it down, you may find yourself with large gaps to fill when it comes to welding.

 It also happens when pieces don’t line up well.
-If you have cut your pieces wrong or measured wrong, then you may end up with a large gap.
+If you have cut your pieces wrong or measured them wrong, then you may end up with a large gap.

 These gaps can be extremely problematic.
 Skipping the beveling process can also lead to larger gaps that will need to be filled on the job.